Normal school: Argentina

 In Argentina, normal schools were founded starting in 1852, and still exist today and carry that name.
 Teachers' training is considered higher education and requires a high school diploma, but normal schools have the particularity of granting five-year teacher degrees for primary school or four year degrees for kindergarten, while at the same time hosting secondary, primary school students, and kindergarten and pre-school.
 Teachers-to-be do intense practical training in the schools annexed to the higher education section.
 This is the main difference with other teachers' training institutions called Instituto de Formación Docente and with universities that grant teaching degrees.

+Brazil

+The first and oldest operating normal school in Brazil is the Escola Normal de Niterói, founded in Niterói in 1835 and renamed to Instituto de Educação Professor Ismael Coutinho in 1965.
+It is not the oldest continually operating normal school in Latin America as it was disestablished from 1847 to 1862, and again from 1890 to 1931.
+Many Brazilian states later founded their own normal schools to train primary school teachers.